Discover the REAL World where A.A. Milne's beloved stories and E.H.Shepard’s timeless sketches

 Pooh Trek and Ashdown Forest Tours is an independent tour operator, trading as GEM Consultancy (Travel & Tourism).

-We are proud to be a Member of AFTA (Ashdown Forest Tourist Association)
+We are proud to be associated with AFTA (Ashdown Forest Tourist Association)

 Ashdown Forest was first established in the 11th century by William the Conqueror as a Royal hunting ground.
 For the next 1,000 years it’s been maintained by woodsmen and smallholders as a source for wood and fuel, grazing their animals, collecting heather and bracken for bedding their animals and livestock – during a Pooh Trek you may well encounter a deer herd (Fallow Deer being the dominant species) or Hebridean sheep, grazing cattle, and the wild Exmoor ponies which roam the Forest.